-- Students withdrawn for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W." Students withdrawn after the last day to drop a course will be assigned a grade of "WF." - Making up absences is at the discretion of the instructor or may be guided by internal policies determined by individual departments or programs when necessary to comply with guidelines prescribed by accrediting or licensing agencies.
+• Students withdrawn for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W." Students withdrawn after the last day to drop a course will be assigned a grade of "WF."

+• Making up absences is at the discretion of the instructor or may be guided by internal policies determined by individual departments or programs when necessary to comply with guidelines prescribed by accrediting or licensing agencies.
 Allied Health, Barbering, Basic Law Enforcement Training (BLET), Cosmetology, and Esthetics are examples of such programs and courses where external agency requirements may influence attendance guidelines.

-- At the discretion of the instructor, a student may be referred to the Student Services Department for counseling relative to absenteeism.
-The visit must be documented prior to reentry to the class. - In all cases, instructors are required to maintain accurate attendance records.
+• At the discretion of the instructor, a student may be referred to the Student Services Department for counseling relative to absenteeism.
+The visit must be documented prior to reentry to the class.

+• In all cases, instructors are required to maintain accurate attendance records.
 Absences due to late registration shall be counted as regular absences.
 If a student has been in attendance prior to the 10% census date, but has been absent, the instructor should not initiate student withdrawals except for students who have never attended class.
-Otherwise, students should be withdrawn once they exceed the 20% absence limit. - When the instructor decides to withdraw a student, the instructor must process the student withdrawal using appropriate forms within ten (10) working days of the student exceeding the 20% absence limit. - A student may be suspended from a course for disciplinary reasons at any point during a course. - If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should consult the instructor's immediate supervisor.
-Further appeals should be made to the next ranking official up to the vice president of Academic Affairs.
+Otherwise, students should be withdrawn once they exceed the 20% absence limit.

+• When the instructor decides to withdraw a student, the instructor must process the student withdrawal using appropriate forms within ten (10) working days of the student exceeding the 20% absence limit.

+• A student may be suspended from a course for disciplinary reasons at any point during a course.

+• If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should consult the instructor's immediate supervisor.
+Further appeals should be made to the next ranking official up to the executive vice president of instruction.
 The official to whom the appeal is made may reverse the withdrawal.
-The decision of the vice president of Academic Affairs is final. - Disciplinary withdrawals may be appealed through the procedures outlined under Students Rights (Disciplinary Procedures). - Students who anticipate an absence should contact their instructor before the class meets.
-Should this prior notice to the instructor be impossible, the student should expect to explain his absence upon return to class. - Excessive tardiness will be dealt with in a manner similar to that for absences.
+The decision of the executive vice president of instruction is final.

+• Disciplinary withdrawals may be appealed through the procedures outlined under Students Rights (Disciplinary Procedures).

+• Students who anticipate an absence should contact their instructor before the class meets.
+Should this prior notice to the instructor be impossible, the student should expect to explain his absence upon return to class.

+• Excessive tardiness will be dealt with in a manner similar to that for absences.
 Three tardies constitute one (1) absence.
 Students who are late by 10 minutes or more will be marked absent for that hour of class.

-NOTE: A grade of "W" may adversely affect third-party payments (e.g., financial aid, VA benefits).
+NOTE: A grade of "W" may adversely affect third-party promotes (a g financial aid, VA heapsite)

+payments (e.g., financial aid, VA benefits).